SchweizerischeBundesbahnen/api-principles/eventdriven/principles.md

 ### `MUST` Handle duplicate messages

 Event consumers **must** be developed to deal with duplicate messages.
-Most Message Brokers implement an _at-least-once_ delivery strategy due to the fact that _exactly-once_ is usually too expensive.
+Most Message Brokers implement an _at-least-once_ delivery strategy since _exactly-once_ is usually too expensive.

 When systems and networks behave correctly, messages are delivered only once.
-However, there are some circumstances that might cause message duplication.
+However, some circumstances might cause message duplication.
 For instance, a network glitch could avoid a message acknowledgment when a publisher sends a message.
 In that case, the publisher will resend the message, leading to a message duplication in the Message Broker.
 The same can happen on the consumer side, when the message cannot be acknowledged after a successful processing.